 Co-Curricular Instrumental Music Programme

 BBIS encourages students of all ages to be actively involved in developing their musical talents and offers instrumental music lessons as part of a holistic education.
 These private lessons are provided through the school’s Co-curricular Instrumental Music Programme for students in pre-school through Year 12, their parents and staff of the school.
 Lessons are provided in English by a team of expert and experienced musicians, currently on the following instruments: Piano, voice, electric and acoustic guitar, electric bass, drums and percussion, saxophone, violin, viola and cello.

 Please download the Co-Curricular Instrumental Music Programme for further information.
 Requests for lessons on additional instruments not mentioned above, etc. please contact the Co-Curricular music coordinator, Johannes Haage.

 Berlin International Music Project (BIMP)

-In addition, BBIS is a co-founder and host of BIMP – the Berlin International Music Project.
+In addition, BBIS is the founder and host of BIMP – the Berlin International Music Project.
 Together with other Berlin international schools students take part in an annual concert of ensembles including choirs, orchestras and jazz bands.
-Founded in 2010 with the intention of creating a community music-making weekend with a quality gala concert as a culmination BIMP 2016 had 8 schools from the Berlin Brandenburg area participate, including Berlin Brandenburg International School; Berlin British School; Alfred Nobel International School (Potsdam); Berlin International School; Berlin Metropolitan School; International School Villa Amalienhof; Nelson Mandela School; and Freie Waldorfschule Kleinmachnow, FWK
+BIMP was founded in 2010 with the intention of creating a community music-making weekend with a quality gala concert as a culmination.
+BIMP regularly host many local schools from the Berlin Brandenburg area, and international groups from the USA, Hungary, Slovakia, England, France, and Madagascar.

 In living our purpose and values, within our Drama Department we support our students by helping them realize both their academic and artistic potential.